arexbold/TripleBondChallenge/README.md

 ### TMs/HMs usage
 - TMs found in the field are not allowed to be used.
 You're only allowed to use TMs that you receive from Gym Leaders.
 - HMs are now randomized into Pokemon movesets.
 You are only allowed to use HM moves if it was randomized into your Pokemon's moveset. **You cannot teach your Pokemon an HM Move with an HM**
+- TMs will not disappear after use due to a bug.
+You cannot keep using that TM.

 ### Held Item restrictions
-- You are allowed to use any held item except for the following: Leftovers, Focus Band, Focus Sash
+- You are allowed to use any held item except for the following: Leftovers, Focus Band, Focus Sash, Shell Bell
+- Anything that will heal you essentially

 ### QOL Updates and Features
 - Tracker changes so that you can cycle through your party of mons really easily with pressing Select.
 - Smarter randomization for stats so that mons are less likely to be completely useless.
-- Removed 19 moves from the randomized move pool.
-(Splash, Imprison, Teleport, Spider Web, Spikes, False Swipe, Mean Look, Sweet Scent, Spit Up, Swallow, Recycle, Block, Natural Gift, Feint, Fling, Toxic Spikes, Stealth Rock, Lunar Dance, Snatch) **This will be modified soon remove/add some moves I just haven't gotten to it yet.**
+- Removed 16 moves from the randomized move and TM pool.
+(Splash, Imprison, Teleport, Spider Web, False Swipe, Mean Look, Sweet Scent, Spit Up, Swallow, Recycle, Block, Natural Gift, Feint, Fling, Lunar Dance, Snatch)
-- Removed the same 19 moves from the TM randomization pool.
 - Removed Pick Up from the randomized ability pool.
-(No need to have this if you're not allowed to take items from Pick Up)
 - Added HMs to the randomized move pool.
 - 30 Nest Balls, Old Rod, and Smokeball given at the beginning.
 - You can now catch up to 4 mons (from 11 mons available) before the rival.
 This includes a fishing spot in New Bark.